berimbolo/berimbolo.github.io/about.md

 Since then, I've pretty much read every variation of the "How do I become a Front End developer" question that seems to pop up in Quora and /r/webDev all the time and everytime I've grabbed the best answers and try to follow them best I could.

--Started with catching up on the latest developments on HTML5 and my old friend CSS3.
+*Started with catching up on the latest developments on HTML5 and my old friend CSS3.

--Worked with Vanilla Javascript and remembered it being easier than when I tried learning it in high school.
+*Worked with Vanilla Javascript and remembered it being easier than when I tried learning it in high school.
 Maybe I'm just smarter?
 Or maybe, my teachers we're right, I really wasn't applying myself hard enough.

+* Tried jQuery for the first time.
+It was like going from stick shift to fully automatic.